kkauder/eic.github.io/_software/eicsmear.md

 Configure using cmake.
-Optionally, you can specify a location where to install include files and libraries:
-We'll assume that the installation path is in $EICDIRECTORY
+Optionally, you can specify a location where to install include files and libraries: we'll assume that the installation path is in $EICDIRECTORY
 ```
 setenv EICDIRECTORY=</path/to/install>
 cmake ../ -DCMAKE_INSTALL_PREFIX=$EICDIRECTORY